12 Holiday Things to Do in Georgetown

 Pipers piping, drummers drumming, you know the drill.
 Whether you’re planning an end-of-year happy hour with co-workers, holiday date night, or entertaining out-of-town guests, Georgetown has live music and nightlife to carry you into the next morning – and new year.

 Blues Alley, America’s oldest continuing jazz supper club, has a full calendar of world-class musicians every month, including several seasonally inspired holiday shows.

 For a straight-up sing-along, head to Georgetown Piano Bar and watch two of the area’s best pianists duel it out and get the place on its feet.
 Sweet Caroline followed by Last Christmas, anyone?

-If music isn’t moving you, but you don’t want to go home just yet, Pizzeria Paradiso and Church Hall both offer a slew of old-school arcade games that feel like the best blast from the past – paired with a craft beer or glass of wine, as a bonus.
+If music isn’t moving you, but you don’t want to go home just yet, Pizzeria Paradiso offers a slew of old-school arcade games that feel like the best blast from the past – paired with a craft beer or glass of wine, as a bonus.